 Joshua settled into Buenos Aires and found work utilising his language skills and experience importing bicycles at a major Japanese trading company, where he managed export-import finance and researched new business opportunities, including a large-scale forestation project.
 This job as the archetypal sarariman, a Japanese white-collar worker, not only deepened Joshua’s perspective on Japanese society, it also satisfied his thirst for travel by sending him all over Argentina and on to other Latin American countries.
 Brazil held a particular fascination and he began studies in the Portuguese language, Afro-Brazilian dance and Capoeira martial arts.
 Joshua spent six years in South America, the last three months backpacking through Argentina, Uruguay, Bolivia, Peru, and Chile.

 Joshua returned to San Francisco in 2001, finding employment at another tree care company where he became a certified arborist.
 When he was not caring for trees, he studied dance and Noh Theatre.
 Joshua also found time to take people sailing around San Francisco Bay on his 39ft. cutter, a fast yacht that also served as his home for four years.
 Eventually he took over the company and managed it until he and his wife, a Tokyo native, decided to move back to Japan in September of 2016.

 They now live together in a traditional machiya town house in Gujo Hachiman, an Edo-era castle town in the mountains of central Japan.
 Joshua avidly participates in the local festivals, visits nearby shrines, and practices Zazen at the local temple.
-He also travels to Tokyo regularly to continue his studies of Noh theatre.
-His other interests include mountain climbing, sailing, literature, history, classic cinema and photography.
+His other interests include cycling, sailing, literature, history, classic cinema and photography.
 Besides leading tours, he also makes a living as a freelance filmmaker and writer.